ChristianForeman/RPi-Center-Detection/README.md

 ### Connecting the HiLetgo MPU6050
 Connect GND from the sensor to any pin labelled GND on the STM32.
 For VCC on the sensor, connect it to the port labelled 3V3.
 For SCL and SDA on the sensor, connect them to the respective pins labelled on the STM32 (PB8 and PB9, respectively).

-### Connecting the Ultrasonic Sensor
+### Connecting the IR Sensor
 Set up an external power supply to power the sensor with 5V.
 Connect both supply voltage (red) inputs and ground (black) inputs to the respectively colored inputs on the power supply.
-Connect both of the ultrasonic sensor ground wires to the STM32.
+Connect both of the IR sensor ground wires to the STM32.
 This may require an external board such as a breadboard to facilitate the connections.
 Connect the analog data (white) wire to the PC0 pin on the STM32.

 ## Setting up the UI and Display STM32